1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-The exact cause of these polyps is not always clear, but several factors can raise your risk of developing tubulovillous adenomas:
+The precise reason behind these polyps is not always evident but there are several reasons that can increase your susceptibility to getting tubulovillous adenomas:

 • Age over 50 years